plone/documentation/docs/backend/deprecation.md

 ### Deprecating a template position

 Sometimes we need to move templates to new locations.
-Since addons often use jbot to override templates by their position, we need to point them to the new position as well as make sure that the override still works with the old position.
+Since addons often use [z3c.jbot](https://github.com/zopefoundation/z3c.jbot) to override templates by their position, we need to point them to the new position as well as make sure that the override still works with the old position.

 In the old package folders `__init__.py` we add a mapping dict with the name `jbot_deprecations` of old and new template location: